Rubus ursinus × R. idaeus

 It’s worth the effort.
-Not only are boysenberries extra tasty, but they also provide several key health benefits, which you can read more about in our article (coming soon!).
+Not only are boysenberries extra tasty, but they also provide several key health benefits, which you can read more about here.

 Read on to learn how to propagate this tasty, purplish-red berry at home.

 There are four main ways for home gardeners to propagate boysenberries.
-You can plant a bare root, a seedling from a nursery, or a cutting from an existing plant, or use a method called tip layering, or take a root cutting.
+You can plant a dormant bare root, a small plant from a nursery, a cutting from an existing plant, use a method called tip layering, or take a root cutting.

 And while you could maybe attempt to grow this plant from seed, it won’t really be a boysenberry, per se, and this technique is very rarely used.